Manual for the Undergraduate Curriculum Committee

 Courses Numbered 700-799 – courses open to graduate and doctoral students only

-In general, when the middle digit of a course number is 6, the course is a seminar or a general education core course; 8, a workshop; 9, directed study
+In general, when the middle digit of a course number is 6, the course is a seminar or a general education core course (sometimes a 7 for the latter); 8, a workshop; 9, directed study

 Note: These guidelines must be followed for CE for-credit courses using FSEHD discipline codes, but other RIC schools and OCESS are not obliged to follow these guidelines.

 Credit-bearing undergraduate and graduate FSEHD courses are being offered through off-campus partners, and it is essential that Rhode Island College apply its academic policies, procedures, and governance equally to all courses.

 1. Any entity, whether affiliated or not affiliated with FSEHD, may request that an existing course that has been approved through college governance be delivered to a specific group of individuals, either on or off-campus.
 The requests should be submitted to the Dean, Feinstein School of Education and Human Development in writing or online at least three months before the class starts

 2. Requests may include recommendations for instructor appointment and the adaptation of content, but academic departments retain full control of the academic content and faculty appointments regardless of the nature of the relationship with the partner organization or any historical precedents.
 Typical recommendations might include:

 1. Dates, times, and location (for class meetings or course format (online, hybrid, etc.)